 In his trilby hat and belted mac, Maigret used to light his pipe and light up Monday nights.

-The late Rupert Davies achieved celebrity status, and at the height of the 52 episodes, he was able to command £10, 000 to make a Dubonnet commercial.
+The series began in October 1960 with Rupert Davies achieving celebrity status in the role.
+At the height of the 52 episodes, he was able to command £10, 000 to make a Dubonnet commercial.

 On the subject of complaints, both Maigret and that other wastrel George Dixon were accused of drinking too much on-screen by the Reverend George Boffin from Cleckheaton, Yorkshire;